yonrasgg/GitHub_Commands/README.md

 # Comprehensive Guide to Git Bash Commands and Best Practices

 Welcome to the comprehensive guide for Git Bash commands and best practices.
-This repository aims to provide a detailed reference for using Git Bash effectively, covering everything from basic commands to advanced workflows.
+This repository aims to provide a detailed reference for using Git Bash effectively, covering everything from basic commands to workflows.

 ## Table of Contents